andrewjfreyer/monitor/README.md

 2. Initial run:

 Configuration files will be created with default preferences.
 Any executables that are not installed will be reported.
-All can be installed via `apt-get install ...`
+All can be installed via `apt install ...`

 ```bash
 sudo bash monitor.sh